Louisville mayoral candidate says family further traumatized after activist charged with attempted murder is free on bail

 “Sadly, like others who suffer from a broken system, my team and family have been traumatized again by this news,” he added.

-Quintez Brown, 21, was released Wednesday with the help of the The Louisville Community Bail Fund, a group co-founded by Black Lives Matter Louisville organizer Chanelle Helm, put up the $100,000 bail.
+Quintez Brown, 21, was released Wednesday with the help of the Louisville Community Bail Fund, a group co-founded by Black Lives Matter Louisville organizer Chanelle Helm, put up the $100,000 bail.

 Brown faces a charge of attempted murder and four counts of first-degree wanton endangerment.
 Brown pleaded not guilty at his arraignment on Tuesday.